electricessence/TypeScript.NET/README.md

 * If you care about bundling and minification, **'r.js optimizer'** is probably the right way to go.
 * The modular structure is not limited to requirejs since it should work perfectly well with JSPM/SystemJS.
 * It is easy to change the module types. :)
-* You can easily recompile the entire library into another **dist** folder fully minified using gulp.
+* You can easily recompile the entire library into another folder fully minified using gulp.
-* An already minified with source-map version is provided in the **min** folder
+* Already minified with source-map versions are provided in the **dist** folder

 #### [NPM]([http://www.npmjs.com/package/typescript-dotnet]):
 ```